raduxcc/pytest_mobile_emulator/README.md

-Light front-end test framework based on Selenium and Pytest
+# Light front-end test framework based on Selenium and Pytest

+Tech stack:
+- Selenium
+- Pytest
+- webdriver-manager: to auto-download and manage the correct ChromeDriver version
+- Pytest-HTML: to auto-generate HTML test reports after each test run

 It provides:
 - Mobile emulation